cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 {{% note title="Prerequisites" %}}
-Make sure that your environment meets the [prerequisites]({{< relref "install_maintain/installation/prerequisites.md" >}}) before you install Cloudify Manager and you have read the [installation and configuration guide]({{< relref "install_maintain/installation/installing-manager.md" >}}) and deployed the manager's RPM.
+Make sure that your environment meets the [prerequisites]({{< relref "install_maintain/installation/prerequisites.md" >}}) before you install Cloudify Manager and that you have read the [installation and configuration guide]({{< relref "install_maintain/installation/installing-manager.md" >}}) and deployed the manager's RPM.
 {{% /note %}}

 # Cloudify Cluster Architecture